 Follow steps 3, 4, and 5 on “How do I request disability services”

-Hearing impaired students should contact the Special Populations office via email or through the TTY phone (409) 839-2001 at least six weeks in advance so that the coordinator will have adequate time to locate a qualified interpreter.
+Hearing impaired students should contact the Communication Access Provider via email at least six weeks in advance so that the Communication Access Provider will have adequate time to locate a qualified interpreter.